 Other key lawyers:

-- Representing a defendant in a possession claim where the Claimant sought possession based on Ground 17 of the Housing Act 1988 in respect of the Defendant’s premises.
+- Represented the Defendant in a possession claim where the Claimant sought possession based on Ground 17 of the Housing Act 1988 in respect of the Defendant’s premises.

 Other key lawyers: